ocaml/opam/master_changes.md

 ## Clean

 ## Env
+  * [NEW] Add support for nushell in the opam env command

 ## Opamfile
   * The `url` file now only supports the legacy opam 1.2 fields [#6827 @kit-ty-kate]